unforced/concrete/.concrete/README.md

 ### Documentation Guidelines

 1. **README Maintenance**: Keep this README updated with the current project vision and structure.
 This is the central document for the project and should always reflect the current state and goals.
+   - After creating a new conversation summary, always update the Conversations section in this README
+   - When project structure changes, immediately update the relevant sections
+   - When milestones are completed or modified, reflect these changes in the Milestones section
+   - Ensure any significant architectural decisions are documented here

 2. **Tracking Progress**: Regularly update the `.concrete/tracking.md` file after completing tasks or milestones.
 Mark completed items with [x] and update the current status and next steps sections.

 3. **Conversation Records**: After substantial conversations, offer to save a summary in the `.concrete/conversations/` folder with the format `{date-of-convo}-{title-of-convo}.md`.
+   - Always update the Conversations section in this README with a link to the new summary
+   - Include a brief description of what the conversation covered
+   - Ensure any key decisions from the conversation are reflected in other relevant sections of this README

 4. **Git Commits**: Make regular, descriptive git commits with meaningful messages after significant changes or milestone completions.